 Intercultural Center (ICC) Auditorium, Georgetown University Main Campus

-Join us in welcoming Rokhaya Diallo, Maboula Soumahoro and Jean Beaman for a conversation on racial justice and police violence in France.
-The discussion will center Black and Brown women leading the fight against systemic racism and violence.
+Join us in welcoming Rokhaya Diallo, Maboula Soumahoro, and Jean Beaman for a conversation on racial justice and police violence in France.
+The discussion will center on Black and Brown women leading the fight against systemic racism and violence.
 Diallo and Soumahoro will highlight activists such as Ramata and Fatou Dieng as well as Amal Bentounsi.
 These families who lost their brothers to police violence are fighting for accountability while mobilizing a movement nationwide.
 Amal Bentounsi launched the collective “Emergency our police kills” and the “March for Dignity and Justice”.

 About the speakers:

 Rokhaya Diallo is a renowned journalist, author, filmmaker, and antiracist feminist advocate, who has fought tirelessly against racial and gender discrimination in France and beyond.
 She is the author of a dozen books and writes a monthly column in the Washington Post, covering issues of racism and sexism in France and abroad.
 She hosts a podcast with Grace Ly called Kiffe Ta Race (Binge Audio), a show which critically examines issues of identity and race.
 She is the Georgetown Gender+ Justice Initiative’s inaugural Researcher-in-Residence for 2021-2024. — Follow Twitter: @RokhayaDiallo, IG: @rokhayadiallo